Their backup may not be your backup.

-The key is this: the backups online services make aren’t for your protection at all; they’re for the provider’s.
+The key is this: the backups online services make aren’t for your protection; they’re for the provider’s.

 It’s a very poor service provider that takes no backups at all.
 While it happens, it’s usually discovered immediately prior to that service going out of business.
-I expect it’s often the cause of that service going out of business.
+It’s probably a common cause of that service going out of business.

-It’s safe to assume that major online service providers — email, cloud storage, and the like — all have backups of some sort.
-They have hundreds, if not thousands, of servers, and store terabytes of customer data that is almost certainly backed up on a regular schedule.
-Their equipment breaks down just like yours, and it’s extremely important they not suffer data loss when it does.
+It’s safe to assume major cloud service providers all have backups.
+They have hundreds, if not thousands, of servers, and store terabytes of data that are almost certainly backed up on a regular schedule.
+Their equipment breaks down just like ours, and it’s extremely important they not suffer data loss when it does.

-For an online provider to lose data due to a problem under their control is inexcusable.
-Hence, they back up.
-A lot, and very likely in many different ways.
+For an online provider to lose data because of a problem under their control is inexcusable.
+Hence, they back up, likely in many ways.

 Those backups are for their needs

-Here’s the catch, though: those backups, in whatever form they take, are for their purposes, not yours.
+Here’s the catch, though: those backups are for their purposes, not yours.